openstack/python-openstackclient/doc/source/command-objects/server.rst

 .. option:: --wait

-    Wait for resize to complete
+    Wait for migrate to complete

 .. describe:: <server>